Another Blackberry to brag about...

-Like I said before, I use this Blackberry for mostly for work so I can always access my emails, calendar items and contact.
-I have also setup the BIS (Blackberry Internet Service) feature so I can have my personal emails (such as Yahoo, Hotmail, Gmail, etc) delivered to the device also.
+Like I said before, I use this Blackberry mostly for work so I can always access my emails, calendar items, and contact.
+I have also set up the BIS (Blackberry Internet Service) feature so I can have my personal emails (such as Yahoo, Hotmail, Gmail, etc) delivered to the device also.
 And it works like a charm.
 Once you have BIS configured with all your email accounts (10 max I think), you will not have to configure it ever again.
-If you ever switch your device, all you have to do is login to your BIS account and change the device Pin and all your emails will start coming in.
+If you ever switch your device, all you have to do is log in to your BIS account and change the device Pin and all your emails will start coming in.

-This Blackberry 8830 has a 5 hour battery life.
-It is obviously better than that of the 8703e's.
+This Blackberry 8830 has 5-hour battery life.
+It is obviously better than that of the 8703e’s.
 I usually have my Blackberry plugged in when I am at work, but I really get to see how the battery performs during long weekends because I hardly ever charge it then (since I like to carry it with me all the time).
-With normal use this device lasts me three days without charging (four if I don't play any games).
-By the end of a three day weekend I will usually have 1 bar in the battery icon left.
+With normal use, this device lasts me three days without charging (four if I don’t play any games).
+By the end of a three day weekend, I will usually have 1 bar in the battery icon left.

 The two applications that come with this Blackberry 8830 will make your life much easier.
 First is the Blackberry Desktop Manager, which allows you to update the operating system or load application that you have downloaded from the Internet.
 You can also backup and restore your Blackberry with this utility.
 This utility also helps synchronize your Blackberry with your computer (if you use Blackberry Internet Services instead of Blackberry Enterprise Services).
 In other words, install this utility even if you are not going to use it.